NancyAnnieJohnE/Landslide-Live-Monitor/README.md

   - Temperature (°C)
   - Slope (°)
   - Vibration (arbitrary units)
-- Anomaly Detection
+- Anomaly Detection:
 Identifies abnormal patterns in environmental and structural parameters that indicate potential landslides.

-- Risk Classification
+- Risk Classification:
 Classifies monitored areas into Low, Moderate, and High Risk for better decision-making.

-- Visual Dashboard
+- Visual Dashboard:
 Displays maps, graphs, and charts showing current risk levels and trends over time.

-- Alerts & Notifications (Optional / future expansion)
+- Alerts & Notifications (Optional / future expansion):
 Sends warnings to authorities or residents when a high-risk condition is detected.

-- Infrastructure Health Analysis
+- Infrastructure Health Analysis:
 Evaluates the operational condition of urban slopes and nearby infrastructure to support maintenance and safety planning.

-- Data-Driven Insights
+- Data-Driven Insights:
 Provides historical analysis and trends to predict future risks and plan preventive actions.
 ---